Want to find out more about flying with Korean Air? Rishworth Aviation answers your frequently asked questions here:

 Is the payment I receive each month before or after tax?

 The amount you are paid is after tax has been paid in Korea, based on you being a commuting expatriate pilot.
 Tax certificates can be provided at your request.
 We suggest you seek advice from your tax professional as to your overall tax liabilities.

 When does overtime apply?

 Over 75 hrs per month for the B748 and B777.
-Over 65 hrs per month for the B737NG and A330.
+Over 65 hrs per month for the A330.
 Please note however that it is uncommon for pilots to achieve overtime due to the calculation of dead head hours and double crewing by Korean Air as follows:-

 Dead Head Hours